Assasindie/Anime-Chrome-Crasher/README.md

 # Anime-Chrome-Crasher
 A program that runs in the background and crashes chrome if the word anime is detected in the tab name.
+It will also send some information about your tabs and computer name to a discord webhook.

 Warning this program will boot itself up when you re-load up your computer.
 To remove the program from start up and kill any instances of it run the Remove Anime Chrome Crasher exe.